SuperTapood/Potato-Engine/README.md

 A basic LWJGL based framework to handle some low level LWJGL functions.

+note to self - an example documentation thing is at the public Text method in text.java

 to do:

-- change scale to size in text stuff
 - add StaticText (for static text that doesn't change)
 - add DynamicText (for dynamically changing the text)
 - add Button class (with on hover, on click events)